Poison ivy is no fun. If you’re wondering how to get rid of poison ivy, this article outlines an eco-friendly, 5-step process for eradicating it.

 #2: Poison Ivy Protects the Forest

-When we eradicate poison ivy, we are both removing a wildlife food source and removing one of nature’s solutions for restoring land.
-By removing it without engaging in a larger restorative plan, nature will simply bring the same plant back again and again to restart it’s version of healing—which means constant work for us!
+When we eradicate poison ivy, we are both removing a wildlife food source and removing one of nature’s solutions for forest conservation.

 The Poison Ivy 5-Step Eradication Plan